Rate limits

 We also recommend looking into the following techniques for handling limiting smoothly:

-Add randomness into the requests to avoid a thundering herd problem.
+Add randomness into the requests to avoid a .

-Implement a token bucket algorithm for controlling rate limits at a global scale.
+Implement a for controlling rate limits at a global scale.